manticoresoftware/manticoresearch-php/docs/searchresults.md

  ## ResultHit object

-The `ResultHit` encapsulates a matched document provided in a search result set.
+The `ResultHit` encapsulates the matched document provided in the search result set.

 The document id can be retrieved with `getId()`